nitlang/nitutorial/wiki/pages/mission_08_02.md

 # Class Refinement

-One of the best feature of Nit is refinement.
+One of the best features of Nit is refinement.

-Refinement is modifying an existing methods and classes in a statistically and controlled way:
+Refinement is modifying existing methods and classes in a statically controlled way:

 * New methods
 * New attributes